gnif/vendor-reset/README.md

 load it at system boot, such as `/etc/modules` (Debian).
 Consult your distribution's documentation as to the best way to perform this.

+**NOTE: ** This module must be loaded EARLY, the default reset the kernel will try to perform completely breaks the GPU which this module can not recover from.
+Please consult your distributions documentation on how to do this, for most however it will be as simple as adding `vendor-reset` to `/etc/modules` and updating your initrd.

 ## Supported Devices

 | Vendor | Family | Common Name(s)